saldanaj/CS362-004-F2017/projects/saldanaj/README.md

 This is the README file for Joaquin Saldana

+This is my assignment-1 submission! (onid: saldanaj)